 Capturing Your Share of Rising Retail Sales

-Get the working capital your business needs from Entrepreneur Lending, powered by CAN Capital.
-Learn More »Almost lost in the steady drizzle of downbeat news about the economy is this piece of good news: retail sales are growing again.
+Opinions expressed by Entrepreneur contributors are their own.Almost lost in the steady drizzle of downbeat news about the economy is this piece of good news: retail sales are growing again.
 After declining 2.5 percent last year, the National Retail Federation forecasts retail sales will be up 2.5 percent in 2010, making up all of last year's lost sales volume.

 Which means retailing will be back to 2008 levels this year, a hopeful sign since much of the nation didn't start to feel the impact of the financial meltdown until near the end of '08.
 By next year, NRF forecasts, sales should be back to pre-crash, 2007 volumes.